uxmal/pytocs/doc/HOWTO.md

 ### Downloading a CI build
 The `pytocs` project uses AppVeyor as its CI provider: it can be found at https://ci.appveyor.com/project/uxmal/pytocs.
 Every time a change set is pushed to the GitHub git repository, AppVeyor clones it and rebuilds the project.
 The resulting outputs are cached in what AppVeyor calls `Artifacts`.
 The most recent build artifacts can be downloaded from https://ci.appveyor.com/project/uxmal/pytocs/build/artifacts.
 The CI build artifacts are four ZIP files, whose exact names will be different each time AppVeyor rebuilds:
 ```
-bin\pytocs-gui-netcore21-1.0.0-cb66aa9200.zip
-bin\pytocs-gui-net471-1.0.0-cb66aa9200.zip
-bin\pytocs-cli-netcore21-1.0.0-cb66aa9200.zip
-bin\pytocs-cli-net471-1.0.0-cb66aa9200.zip
+bin\pytocs-cli-net6.0-2.0.0.0-4f21223b4c.zip
+bin\pytocs-gui-net6.0-1.0.0-4f21223b4c.zip
 ```
-The ZIP files are named by client type (GUI or command line interface) and by platform (.NET Core or .NET Framework).
+The ZIP files are named by client type, GUI or command line interface.
 Download the appropriate ZIP file, unpack it with an appropriate unzip tool, and copy the unpacked files somewhere on your `PATH`.
 Alternatively, extend your `PATH` environment variable to include the directory you unpacked the files to.

 ### Compiling from the command line
 To compile pytocs, you will need to have `git` and either Visual Studio or the .NET SDK installed.
 To obtain the `pytocs` source, clone the git repository on GitHub from the command line:
 ```
 c:\projects> git clone https://github.com/uxmal/pytocs
 ```
 Then compile the solution, which is located in the `src` directory.
-If you build for .NET Framework, you need `msbuild`:
+If you prefer `msbuild`:
 ```
 c:\projects> cd pytocs\src
 c:\projects\pytocs\src> msbuild
 ```
-If you build for .NET Core, use the `dotnet build` command:
+If you prefer building with the .NET SDK, use the `dotnet build` command:
 ```
 c:\projects> cd pytocs\src
 c:\projects\pytocs\src> dotnet build